ipld/ipld/specs/codecs/dag-cosmos/crypto_types.md

 # Private key
 type PrivKey bytes

-# Hashes from leaf's sibling to a root's child
+# AuntCIDs is a list of CID links to the nodes intervening a leaf's sibling and a root node's child
-type Aunts [Hash]
+type AuntCIDs [AppStateNodeCID]

 # Proof represents a Merkle proof.
 # NOTE: The convention for proofs is to include leaf hashes but to